robertdfrench/revolving-doors/OpenIndiana.md

 # Setup OpenIndiana on VirtualBox
 *From zero to Illumos in ten minutes*

-### Download Virtualbox
+### Install Virtualbox
 [Download Virtualbox](https://www.virtualbox.org/wiki/Downloads) for whatever platform you are running on your workstation.
+Click through the installation wizard.
+You will likely need to give your permission to trust software written by Oracle.
+The irony...

 ### Download OpenIndiana
 [Download OpenIndiana](https://www.openindiana.org/download/).
 I suggest the